 2. Motor vehicle accidents

 Motor vehicle accidents cause tens of thousands of deaths and hundreds of thousands of injuries every year across the US.
 Workers who are required to drive as part of their job face a risk of being hurt in a crash.

 3. Overexertion injuries

 Overexertion occurs when a worker tasked with lifting, pushing, or pulling a heavy object is hurt.
 While workers in warehouses or construction sites can face a risk of overexertion when moving heavy equipment and materials, more and more healthcare workers are experiencing overexertion injuries when moving or lifting patients.

 4. Struck-by injuries

 Workers hit by a falling or swinging object can face serious injuries such as skull fractures, concussions, other traumatic brain injuries, or even death.
 Often, these injuries are a result of inadequate safety equipment such as helmets or protective netting or scaffolding being provided to workers.

-Injuries received from slip-and-fall or trip-and-fall accidents have been found to cause about 15% of all on-the-job injuries.
+Injuries resulting from slip-and-fall or trip-and-fall accidents have been found to cause about 15% of all on-the-job injuries.
 Employers have a duty to keep workspaces free from unexpected tripping hazards.

-If you’ve been hurt on the job in Southern California, seek help from determined and dedicated legal professionals to get the benefits you deserve by contacting the Los Angeles workers’ compensation lawyers at Joe, Southard & Yeoh for a free consultation at 424-325-2205.
+If you’ve been hurt on the job in Southern California, seek help from aggressive and dedicated attorneys to get the benefits you deserve by contacting the Los Angeles workers’ compensation lawyers at Joe, Southard & Yeoh for a free consultation at (424)325-2205.